SpencerCDixon/spencercdixon.github.io/source/blog/2015-08-18-sustainable-software-the-small-things-matter.html.markdown

 READMORE

 The idea of sustainability has been an omnipresent theme throughout my life.
-It really started to take root around the age of sixteen when I started my first company [Great Lakes Aquaponics](http://www.greatlakesaquaponics.com) with my father.
+It really started to take root in high school when I started my first company [Great Lakes Aquaponics](http://www.greatlakesaquaponics.com) with my father.
 The idea of aquaponics is to create a mini sustainable eco-system to grow plants and fish at the same time.
 Pure harmony.